 B i o g r a p h y

 Yang joined the piano faculty at Vanderbilt University’s Blair School of Music in 2018.
 Previously, she has held positions at the Schoolcraft College, Ann Arbor School for the Performing Arts, and Cincinnati School of Music.
 As a pedagogue, she lectures and adjudicates regularly across the US.
 Her presentations have been featured at various institutions, as well as the local, regional, and national MTNA Conferences.
 Yang is a two-time recipient of the Royal Conservatory of Music Certificate Program Award for her excellence in teaching and student achievements.

 An advocate for addressing social issues through music, Yang is committed to community engagement and outreach.
 She has initiated many projects and performances, such as curating a recital program that celebrates women’s suffrage, organizing and performing benefit concerts, and teaching free lessons to low-income students.
-One of her current undertakings, A Seat at the Piano (ASAP), is a collaborative initiative that promotes inclusion in piano repertoire and advocates for composers from marginalized and underrepresented communities.
+Her latest undertaking, A Seat at the Piano (ASAP), is a nonprofit organization that promotes and advocates for solo piano works written by underrepresented and marginalized composers.